-Response: The Parent Involvement Mission is to enhance the district, school, family, and community relationship and encourage parents and guardians to work as partners with schools to ultimately increase student success.
-We are striving to increase parental awareness of community resources, increase meaningful parental engagement in school functions, and empower parents to play an active role in their child's education.
-This goal supports the district's guiding principals including empowering others, trust and respect
+Response: The Title I Parent Involvement Mission is to enhance district, school, family, and community relationships and encourage parents and guardians to work as partners with schools to ultimately increase student success.
+We are striving to increase parental awareness of community resources, increase meaningful family engagement in school functions, and empower parents to play an active role in their child's education.
+This goal supports the district's guiding principles including empowering others, trust and respect